111nation/TinyEngine/Docs/README.md

 ### Data Types

-The language uses only ONE data type: a 16-bit integer.
-Every data or variable that you will be interacting with is a 16-bit integer, capable of storing `-32,768` to `32,767`.
+TinyScript only uses ONE data type: a 16-bit signed integer.
+Every data or variable that you will be interacting with is a 16-bit signed integer, capable of storing `-32,768` up to `32,767`.
 If you attempt to store numbers outside that range, you will encounter an integer underflow or overflow.

 ### Memory & Variables

-The game engine acts as a virtual machine giving you a virtual memory heap structure that you can access directly.
-The heap structure contains single memory 'blocks' between `[0,63]`.
+TinyEngine acts as a virtual machine, giving you a virtual memory heap structure that you can access directly.
+The heap structure contains single memory 'blocks' between `0` (inclusive) and `63` (inclusive).

 > [!NOTE]
-> Make sure to initialize memory blocks before using them.
+> Make sure to initialise memory blocks before using them.

-To write a result of an equation into memory block 40:
+To write the result of an equation into memory block 40:

 ```
 M40 = 18 * (-6 / 5)
 ```

-To read from memory block 11 and 12, and store their sum into block 1:
+To read from memory blocks 11 and 12, and store their sum into block 1:

 ```
 M1 = M11 + M12
 ```

+Memory blocks are not scoped and can be accessed anywhere in the program.

 ### Conditions

-The programming language supports if statements and while loops.
+TinyScript supports if statements and while loops.
 These control flows depend on comparisons and conditions.
-Values that are non-zero are regarded as "true" and zero values are regarded as "false".
+Values that are non-zero are regarded as "true", and zero values are regarded as "false".

 > [!NOTE]
 > Any comparison operations returns a '1' or '0' integer